amitdawle/marketpricehandler/README.md

 class shows a (mock) setup on how the service will run

 ### Assumptions / Limitations
 * The code has no synchronization.
 With multiple thread are reading writing simultaneously, there is a possibility of data race/visibility issues.
-For that the map in the org.santander.marketpricehandler.core.api.PriceCache can be changed to a concurrent map or (my preferred approach) is to have a shim/indirection layer that handles thread pinning/actor or any other synchronization.
+For that the map in the PriceCache can be changed to a concurrent map or (my preferred approach) is to have a shim/indirection layer that handles thread pinning/actor or any other synchronization.